hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 ~~~
 {: .language-python}

-(`snakemake clean` and `snakemake -p` should show that the pipeline still works!)
+After updating your rule, run `snakemake clean` and `snakemake -p` to confirm
+that the pipeline still works.

+> ## Named Dependencies
+>
+> Note that we also had to switch to using named dependencies.
+> This was required since the first input, `zipf_text.py`, should
+> not be in the list of input files.
+>
+> It is the author's opinion that in most cases, named dependencies
+> lead to Snakefiles that are easier to read and maintain.
+{: .callout}

-This illustrates a key feature of Snakemake.
+The use of a list for the input files illustrates a key feature of Snakemake:
-Snakefiles are just Python code.
+**Snakefiles are just Python code.**

 We can make our list into a variable to demonstrate this.
-Let's create the variable DATS and use it in our `zipf_test` and `dats` rules.
+Let's create the
+global variable DATS and use it in our `zipf_test` and `dats` rules:

 ~~~
 DATS=['abyss.dat', 'last.dat', 'isles.dat']